How to defrost your fridge freezer

 After all of the ice has thawed, finish off by cleaning the inside of the fridge freezer with some warm water and a drop of detergent.
 You can wipe it clean with dry towels before you switch it back on and put your food back inside.

 How often should you defrost a fridge freezer?

 It's time to defrost your fridge freezer when frost and ice are interfering with its normal operation.

 How often you need to defrost your fridge freezer can depend on its size and what type of fridge freezer you own.
 Obviously, fridge freezers with auto-defrost settings are easier to deal with.

 How to defrost a fridge freezer without turning it off

 There are ways to defrost a fridge freezer that don't need you to turn the appliance off completely.

 One method involves boiling some water, pouring that water into a baking tray or pan and placing that in the freezer when it's empty.
 The steam from the hot water will work its way around the shelves and help to melt the ice faster.

 Whether you're shopping for a new freestanding, integrated or American fridge freezer, or trying to learn more about your existing appliance, our expert guides can help.

 To see which fridge freezer brands top our tables for test results and reliability, head over to our Which fridge freezer brand? guide.
-Alternatively, you can use our how to buy the best fridge freezer guide to find the perfect option for your kitchen.
+Alternatively, you can use our guide to find the perfect option for your kitchen.